coverclock/com-diag-hazer/DISPLAY.md

     INT ZDA [12] DMY TOT (  9 10  5  3  0  0  4  4 )             39526129B ttyACM0

-INTernal is some clues about the Hazer state, including the name of the sentence (GLL in the example above) that most recently updated the solution, the total number of satellites that contributed to that solution, an indication as to whether the day-month-year value has been set (only occurs once the RMC sentence has been received), an indication
+INTernal is some clues about the Hazer state, including the name of the sentence (ZDA in the example above) that most recently updated the solution, the total number of satellites that contributed to that solution, an indication as to whether the day-month-year value has been set (only occurs once the RMC sentence has been received), an indication